3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Given a set of selected models (either from a cluster or list) one can calculate the percentage of pairs of particles within a for a distance cut-off.
-This can then be represented as a heat-map similar to the ones done for HiC data.
+Given a set of selected models (either from a cluster or a list), the percentage of pairs of particles within a for a distance cut-off can be calculated.
+The result can then be represented as a heat-map similar to the ones used to represent Hi-C data:

 ******
     ALSO REMOVE THE Z LABEL => all?